 First Appears in Revision # Requested Change/Reason for Requested Change Amendment Requested by?
-When Amendment Was Approved Approval Date 15 10 Modify SOP language in main body, Appendices C and E to clarify project requirements related to annual funding meetings.
+When Amendment Was Approved Approval Date would consider Phase 2 approvals. by P&E Subcommittee on 10 Mar 05.
+15 10 Modify SOP language in main body, Appendices C and E to clarify project requirements related to annual funding meetings.
 Suggested changes were compiled as part of an After Action Review (AAR) following the Sept/Oct 2004 funding meeting.
 Technical Committee Technical Committee, at regularly schedule meeting (Agenda Item #3) on 16 Mar 05.
 P&E Subcommittee met to discuss and draft language on 10 Mar 05.
 16 Mar 05 16 11 Corps changed the submission address for all 303(e) approval requests (from CEVMN-RE-L to CEMVN-OC).
-Corps revised Phase II approval spreadsheet in Appendix C to match version emailed out to the agencies on 17 Nov 05 (G. Browning).
-Corps' administrative changes N/A N/A
+Corps revised Phase II approval spreadsheet in Appendix C to match version emailed out to the agencies on Corps' administrative changes N/A N/A